 The Hike takes place in the hills and moors to the south of East Kilbride, 'roughly' bounded on the west by the A76 and the east by the M74.
 The area varies from year to year sometimes it will be around Kirkmuirhill or Darvel or further south around Crawfordjohn or Sanquhar.

-There are three main categories for the two day event - 'junior', 'senior' and 'expedition' and a one day 'explorer' hike for those new to hiking, covering around 10 miles - they take part in the Sunday stages.
+There are four main categories for the two day event - 'junior', 'senior', 'expedition' and 'veteran' and a one day 'explorer' hike for those new to hiking, covering around 10 miles - they take part in the Sunday stages.
 Participants must carry their own equipment, including tents, stoves & pots, sleeping bag, food, clothing etc.

 The Hike begins at around 8am on the Saturday Morning, concluding with a meal and prize-giving at the finish on the Sunday Afternoon.
 On the Saturday night everyone will camp at a designated campsite.
 A campsite will be available on the Friday night before the hike for teams if required.

-The Hike can be used as a practice expedition for the Duke of Edinburgh Award at Bronze Level, or why not use the Hike as a sponsored event to raise funds for your organisation or a local charity?
+The Hike can be used as a qualifying expedition for the Duke of Edinburgh Award at Bronze Level, assessors will be available, or why not use the Hike as a sponsored event to raise funds for your organisation or a local charity?